codfish/generator-codfish/README.md

 # add linting to an existing project
 yo codfish:linting .
-yo codfish:linting . --docker # with docker support
-yo codfish:linting . --node # for a node application

 # add github actions to an existing project
 yo codfish:github .